RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 6. Details of Directors and the main shareholders of the company including their Personal Public Service (PPS) numbers.

-Under Section 882(2) TCA 1997 where the company is incorporated but not tax resident in Ireland, the following additional information is required:
+Under Section 882(2) TCA 1997 where the company is incorporated but not tax resident in Ireland, the following is required:

 1. The country in which the company is resident;